mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1_mutating_webhook_configuration/README.md

 scope specifies the scope of this rule.
 Valid values are "Cluster", "Namespaced", and "*" "Cluster" means that only cluster-scoped resources will match this rule.
 Namespace API objects are cluster-scoped.
 "Namespaced" means that only namespaced resources will match this rule. "*" means that there are no scope restrictions.
 Subresources match the scope of their parent resource.
 Default is "*".
 #### side_effects

-######  TypeString
+###### Required •  TypeString

-SideEffects states whether this webhookk has side effects.
-Acceptable values are: Unknown, None, Some, NoneOnDryRun Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission change and the side effects therefore need to be undone.
+SideEffects states whether this webhook has side effects.
+Acceptable values are: None, NoneOnDryRun (webhooks created via v1beta1 may also specify Some or Unknown).
+Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission change and the side effects therefore need to be undone.
 Requests with the dryRun attribute will be auto-rejected if they match a webhook with sideEffects == Unknown or Some.
-Defaults to Unknown.
 #### timeout_seconds

 ######  TypeInt

 TimeoutSeconds specifies the timeout for this webhook.
 After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
 The timeout value must be between 1 and 30 seconds.
-Default to 30 seconds.
+Default to 10 seconds.